ViToSVK/ViToSVK.github.io/content/authors/vtoman/_index.md

 In summers 2018 and 2019 I interned at Google Research Mountain View, working on machine learning in higher-order theorem proving.

-This summer (2020) I will intern at Google Research Zürich, in the area of on-device machine learning.
+In summer 2020 I interned at Google Research Zürich, in the area of on-device machine learning.